mutablelogic/go-client/README.md

 ### Bi-Directional JSON Streams

-Use `Client.Stream(ctx, opts...)` to open a bi-directional JSON stream.
-The returned `JSONStream` lets you send newline-delimited JSON request frames with `Send`, receive response frames with `Recv`, close the outbound side with `CloseSend`, and tear down both sides with `Close`.
+Use `Client.Stream(ctx, callback, opts...)` to open a bi-directional NDJSON stream.
+The callback receives a `JSONStream`, which lets you send newline-delimited JSON request frames with `Send` and receive response frames from the channel returned by `Recv`.

-Blank response lines are treated as keep-alive heartbeats and `Recv` returns `nil, nil` for them.
+Returning from the callback closes the stream.
+Canceling the context passed to `Client.Stream` also closes the stream.
+Blank response lines are treated as keep-alive heartbeats and are delivered as `nil` frames on the receive channel.

+The receive side starts immediately when the stream opens.
+Callbacks should keep draining `Recv()` while the stream is active; if responses are not consumed and the internal receive buffer fills, the stream is canceled to avoid a full-duplex deadlock.

 ```go
 package main